 - Alpha-GPC is similar to citicoline in that it helps transport choline to the brain, but it will also increase the amount of acetylcholine produced.

 - It can also increase dopamine levels and calcium levels, which can help our brain transport messages throughout our body.

 - Side Effects: Alpha-GPC is well-tolerated in most people, but extreme cases can result in headaches, nausea, diarrhea, dizziness, and low blood pressure.

-- What It Is: A nootropic supplement won’t be complete without some form of caffeine or stimulant.
-Caffeine, as we all know, will increase your energy levels and allow you to stay focused for longer periods of time without fatigue.
+- A nootropic supplement will not be complete without some form of caffeine or stimulant.
+Caffeine, as we all know, will increase your energy levels and allow you to stay focused for longer periods without fatigue.

 - Side Effects: Some known side effects of large doses involve restlessness, nausea, sleep disorders, increased heart rate, and stomach issues.

 Bottom Line: Caffeine is safe and has been used for centuries, and you find it in green tea, coffee, and other naturally occurring beverages.
 Healthy adults can have caffeine regularly, but those with high blood pressure, GI issues, or insomnia should refrain.

 - Tyrosine is very important when it comes to focusing because it acts as a precursor to both dopamine and norepinephrine.

 - N-Acetyl-L-Tyrosine is a form of Tyrosine that is known to be easily absorbed by our bodies.
 Tyrosine is most beneficial in stressful situations.